ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

  twenty-five percent, twenty-six and one-half  percent  and  twenty-eight and  one-tenth  percent  respectively.
-In the fiscal years commencing in calendar years two thousand fifteen through  two  thousand  [twenty-two] TWENTY-FOUR  eligible  dwelling  units  in  property  whose average unit assessed value is less than or equal to  fifty  thousand  dollars  shall receive  a  partial abatement of the real property taxes attributable to or due on such dwelling units of twenty-eight and one-tenth percent.
+In the fiscal years commencing in calendar years two thousand fifteen through  two  thousand  [twenty-two] TWENTY-SIX  eligible  dwelling  units  in  property  whose  average unit assessed value is less than or equal to  fifty  thousand  dollars  shall receive  a  partial abatement of the real property taxes attributable to or due on such dwelling units of twenty-eight and one-tenth percent.